webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 If you are not sure of the correct spelling, use an online dictionary, such as [http://www.merriam-webster.com/ Merriam-Webster] or [http://oxforddictionaries.com/ Oxford] dictionaries.

 ===Standardize common terms===
-* Use Internet when it is a proper noun, such as: The Internet is a global system of interconnected computer networks.
-Otherwise, use lower case, like this: Leverage internet marketing to drive site traffic.
+* Use ''Internet'' when it is a proper noun, such as: The Internet is a global system of interconnected computer networks.
+Otherwise, use lowercase, like this: Leverage internet marketing to drive site traffic.
-* Use Web when it is a proper noun, such as: Surfing the Web.
-Otherwise, use lower case, like this: CSS is a web-related topic.
+* Use ''Web'' when it is a proper noun, such as: Surfing the Web.
+Otherwise, use lowercase, like this: CSS is a web-related topic.
-* Spell website as one word, not: web site.
+* Spell ''website'' as one word, not ''web site''.
 Strictly speaking, it is a two word, adjective-noun combination, but the common use today (including the listing in the AP Stylebook) combines the words into a single noun.

 ===Use the appropriate syntax highlighting when displaying code=== WebPlatform uses the [http://www.mediawiki.org/wiki/Syntaxhighlight SyntaxHighlight] GeSHi extension for syntax highlighting.
 Use the following guidelines when authoring articles for this wiki: